blueriver/docker-muracms/README.md

 * Modify the `Dockerfile` and/or `docker-compose.yml` file as desired, then build your image.

 ## Examples
-Example files are located under [`examples`](https://github.com/stevewithington/docker-muracms/tree/master/examples).
+Examples are located under https://github.com/stevewithington/docker-muracms/tree/master/examples.
 Each example contains a `docker-compose.yml` file.
 Using your terminal, you may `cd` into the desired example directory, and then issue the `$ docker-compose up` command.

 Unless you've modified any of the `docker-compose.yml` files, the information outlined below for each example should be correct.
 Feel free to inspect the `docker-compose.yml` files to confirm, and/or to modify as desired.